aquasecurity/starboard/README.md

 # Contributing

-At this early stage we would love your feedback on the overall concept of Starboard.
+At this early stage we would love your feedback on the overall concept of Trivy-Operator.
 Over time, we'd love to see contributions integrating different security tools so that users can access security information in standard, Kubernetes-native ways.